-Education Legislation Amendment (Provider Integrity and Other Measures) Act 2017
+Education Legislation Amendment (Provider Integrity and Other Measures) Bill 2017

-The Education Legislation Amendment (Provider Integrity and Other Measures) Act 2017 protects the quality of Australia's international education and acts in the students' bests interests.
+The Australian Government has introduced legislation to protect the quality of Australia's international education and act in students' best interests.

-This legislation amended the Education Services for Overseas Students Act 2000 (ESOS Act) to ensure all education providers registered to teach international students act honestly and with integrity, whether they are applying to be registered for the first time, or are already registered.
+The Education Legislation Amendment (Provider Integrity and Other Measures) Bill 2017 amends the Education Services for Overseas Students Act 2000 (ESOS Act) to make sure all education providers registered to teach international students act honestly and with integrity, whether they are applying to be registered for the first time, or are already registered.

-The changes also help international students and education providers choose and work with high quality education agents.
+The changes will also help international students and education providers choose and work with high quality education agents.